willfarrell/docker-redis/README.md

 # docker-redis

-base redis with optimized configs + healthcheck
+`redis:3.2` with optimized conf settings and addition of healthcheck.